Customers are not loving McDonald’s nut allergy decision

-Customer backlash against McDonald’s Canada is growing after the announcement that all of its menu items may be contaminated with nuts and other allergens.
+McDonald's Canada says it shouldn't be held to an "unreasonable" standard in response to growing customer backlash over the announcement that all of its menu items may be contaminated with nuts and other allergens.

 Social media users are employing the hashtag #NotLovinIt to criticize the restaurant chain, call for a boycott and share tips about chains with better allergen policies.
 On Monday, Food Allergy Canada, a national advocacy group, issued an open letter and petition calling on the company to reverse its position.